Mr-KulwinderSingh/jolie_mimi_boutique/README.md

 ### Project Progression

 The project evolved iteratively, with each milestone representing a significant step forward in the development process.
 Tasks within each milestone were completed incrementally, with regular reviews and adjustments made to ensure alignment with project goals and user requirements.
-As tasks were completed, they were moved across the Kanban board, providing a clear visual representation of progress and remaining work.

 In summary, the use of project milestones, epics, user stories, and tasks, coupled with effective project management tools like GitHub Projects and Kanban boards, facilitated a structured and organized approach to building Fetch & Feast.